 Unfortunately, you don’t have a choice on this one—in the era of GDPR, CCPA, and other regulatory measures being put in place, non-compliance can lead to millions of dollars of fines.

 The Complexity of Error Handling Scales With the Number of Integrations

 Normally you would think about error handling in the context of the integrations themselves (sources and destinations).
 However, after dealing with the actual problem, I learned that it deserves its mention.

 The summary is that error handling is hard.
 Think about it: any of your sources, destinations, or warehouses can be down for any length of time.
 (Keep in mind many tools, like the warehouse, are sources and destinations!)

-The reality, though, is that your system needs to ensure you don’t lose events in any circumstance and that you maintain the event order for future delivery when there is a problem.
+The reality is that your system needs to ensure you don’t lose events in any circumstance and maintain the event order for future delivery when there is a problem.